zhdk/madek_zhdk_ldap-fetch/README.md

 It is at any rate necessary to convert the dumped file with `iconv -f latin1 -t utf-8 FILE`.

+UPDATE: the encoding issue got more interesting: to achieve a proper encoding I had to pipe through `json_pp`, write to a file, and then use `iconv -f latin1 -t utf-8 FILE`.

 One way to run this is something link `MADEKSVC_PASSWORD='***' lein run`.